-The Individual learning plan ensures that each learner accesses a varied, relevant, enjoyable and challenging range of activities.
-Such activities should be based within the community as well as in the 6th Form.
+It will be necessary to have an ILP that ensures each learner to a varied, relevant, enjoyable and challenging range of activities.
+Such activities should be based within the community as well as in the College.

 Taking part in such a range of varied activities will involve the learners themselves in a progressive degree of choice and informed decision-making.
-Increased choice relates to measured growth in self-confidence, personal responsibility and I independence.
+Increased choice would relate to measured growth in self-confidence, personal responsibility and independence.